 What is a Non-Inverter or a Regular AC?

 To put it simply, a regular AC operates on two capacities: full or none.
-Once the desired temperature is reached, the motor turns off and turns back on only when the temperature indoors exceeds the preset value.
+Once the desired temperature is reached, the motor in a regular AC turns off and comes back on only when the temperature indoors exceeds the preset value.
 So you can imagine the number of times it turns on and off.
-Needless to mention, the on and off cycle translates to what you do not want when you are making an investment: big post-sale bills (vis a vis electricity in this case).
+Needless to mention, the on and off cycle translates to what you do not want when you are making an investment: big post-sale electricity bills.
 However, because regular ACs are significantly cheaper, it doesn’t pinch too much if you aren’t going to be using it throughout the year.

 Electricity wastage is one thing, the other is inconsistency.
-As non-inverter ACs work to restore the desired temperature, any incoming heat can delay the cooling process, leading to subtle temperature fluctuations.
+As non-inverter/regular ACs work to restore the desired temperature, any incoming heat can delay the cooling process leading to subtle temperature fluctuations.